Browse documentation

 for t in build/Goccia.*.Test; do "$t"; done

-Writing Tests#
+Writing Tests

 See Test Framework API for the complete test authoring reference including assertions, mocks, lifecycle hooks, async patterns, and cross-runtime compatibility.

-Test Principles#
+Test Principles

 1. JavaScript tests are the source of truth — The JavaScript test suite is the primary mechanism for verifying correctness and ECMAScript compatibility.
 If a behavior isn't covered by a JavaScript test, it isn't guaranteed.

 2. Isolation — Each test file is independent.
 No shared state between files.
 The GocciaTestRunner executes each file in a fresh TGocciaEngine, and each engine owns its own realm.
 Engine tear-down between files unpins the per-engine intrinsic prototypes (Array.prototype, Object.prototype, every error and Temporal prototype, …), so userland mutations in one file — including non-configurable property additions — cannot leak into the next file even when the same worker thread runs both.
+When multiple explicit input paths are passed, the runner also keeps folder configs per-file; use --config for a deliberately shared root config.

 3. Grouped by feature — Tests are organized by the feature they validate, mirroring the structure of the language specification.
 Prototype methods live in prototype/ subfolders; static methods live in the built-in's root folder.